-"Baseline" scores = 0 points for answering at least half the questions well, no effect on portfolio grades "Bonus" scores = up to +2 bonus points toward portfolio grades for answering all questions correctly "Negative" scores = -2 points lost from portfolio grades for absences or serious lack of correct answers
+- "Baseline" scores = 0 points for answering at least half the questions competently (no effect on portfolio grades) - "Bonus" scores = Up to +2 bonus points for answering all questions correctly (increase on portfolio grades) - "Negative" scores = Up to -2 points for absences or serious lack of correct answers (decrease in portfolio grade levels)

 Quizzes are given at the start of class on the announced days.
-They may not be made up.
+They may not be made up or taken outside the classroom.
 Students who miss a quiz for a rare, uncontrollable disaster may request (with documentation) that the quiz be counted as baseline credit.
-Students who miss a quiz for other reasons may complete a bonus Prepwork assignment or bonus peer evaluation if they wish to earn back points.
+Students who miss a quiz for other reasons may complete a bonus peer evaluation if they wish to earn back points.